 You need to understand what does illegal money means.
 If somebody is earning through legal ways, he can transfer the money himself.

-Let's say if somebody is working for someone other than his employer (as it happens in most of the cases) and he asks you to transfer the money as legally he is generating enough white money to transfer on his name, he is earning illegal money.
+Let’s say if somebody is working for someone other than his employer (as it happens in most of the cases) and he asks you to transfer the money as legally he is not generating enough white money to transfer on his name, he is earning illegal money.
 If you transfer his money, you are involved in money laundering.

 Source: Arab News